Zhaocy-Research/TransformerST/README.md

 # TransformerST
-"Transformer Enables Reference Free And Unsupervised Analysis of Spatial Transcriptomics at Single Cell Resolution"
+**Transformer Enables Reference Free And Unsupervised Analysis of Spatial Transcriptomics at Single Cell Resolution**

 We develop a novel Transformer based framework (TransformerST) for associating the heterogeneity of local gene expression properties and revealing the dependency of structural relationship at near single cell resolution.TransformerST-super consists of three components, the conditional transformer based variational autoencoder, the adaptive graph Transformer model with multi-head attention, and the cross-scale super-resolved gene expression reconstruction model.